deniskrut/Advanced-Lane-Finding/README.md

 If I don’t have prior assumptions about where the lanes are, I do a full search (`get_lane_points_bottom_up` function).
 First I take bottom quarter of the image and get a histogram and peaks on that histogram (`sorted_peaks` function).
 Form that peaks I form a pairs of peaks that are likely represent lanes - based on distance between the peaks (`get_lanes_candidates` function).
 I sort those pairs in a way that lanes containing highest peaks go first.
 Let’s call those pairs a candidates for lanes.

 I iterate through candidates looking for ones that will yield lanes for me.
 I cut image to 8 pieces horizontally, and for each horizontal piece starting from the bottom I try to find pixels that are close to the candidate point (`get_points_around_x` function).
-Coming to the next piece I update my candidate point to be mean of all lane points from the previous piece.
+Coming to the next piece I update my candidate point to be mean of all lane points for each lane from the previous piece.
 If there are no white pixels at given location, I ignore it.

-The process above stops when I find good enough points.
+The process above stops when I find good enough lane points.
 I have certain thresholds for what I believe good enough lanes are in terms of bend, slope, how close to a parallel they are and how much residual did I get from the polynomial fit (`is_good_points` function).
-At that time I declare those points to belong to a lane and return.
-Otherwise, I return the best result I have been able to obtain.
+If I cannot find good points, I return the best result I have been able to obtain.
 To define which lanes are better, I wrote a scoring function (`score_lanes`).
-That function favors lanes that are parallel, have about the same bend, slope, greater number of points and lower residual from the polynomial fit for the points obtained from that group.
+That function favors lanes that are parallel, have about the same bend, slope, greater number of points and lower residual from the polynomial fit for the points associated with each lane.

 If I have information about lane points found in the prior frame, I try to search for lanes near where they used to be (`get_lane_points_nearby` function).
-For that I divide image into 8 horizontal pieces, obtain middle point from previous polynomial fit for each piece (`get_x_for_line` function), and search for non-zero pixels in the vicinity of that middle point (`get_points_around_x` function).
+For that I divide image into 8 horizontal pieces, obtain lane location from previous polynomial fit for each piece (`get_x_for_line` function), and search for non-zero pixels in the vicinity of that location (`get_points_around_x` function).

 Image below demonstrates polynomial fit for lane points.
 Left lane is in red, right lane is in blue.
 Polinomial fit lines are in green.